AdobeDocs/dev-docs-reference/src/pages/getting_started/dev-docs/index.md

+---
+title: DevDocs Migration Guide
+description: Step-by-step guide for migrating your GitHub-based documentation repository from Gatsby to Edge Delivery Services (EDS).
+---

 # Things to know as you migrate to DevDocs

 Congratulations!
 The Next Generation Developer Website is going to improve the performance of your microsite, analytics, accessibility and mobile responsiveness.